bondarenko-elena/qa_automation_test_task_UI_API_tests/README.md

 UI tests can be executed in **headless mode** (without opening a browser window).

-- To enable headless mode: open `src/test/resources/selenide.properties` and set:
+- To enable headless mode: open `src/test/resources/selenide.properties` and set [selenide.headless=true]
+- To run tests with a visible browser, set [selenide.headless=false]